LAW3041 : Law and Gender

 Assessment Rationale And Relationship

-The timed off campus assessment examines students’ knowledge, subject-specific skills, and cognitive skills across a range of topics included in the module.
-Students have access to notes and wide range of sources and materials meaning the examination is less focused on memory recall and more focused on synthesising materials, and analysis and evaluating the law and debates to construct an argument, showing their research skills and engagement with the literature, which is appropriate to stage 3.
-In addition, these specific skills are more appropriate to this module as this form of assessment enables students to engage in depth critical analysis and evaluation, not limited to one area of the module, demonstrating both broad and deep learning of complex theories and legal and social problems.
-This was clear from the assessments in May and August 2020, and May 2021, which showed significantly better answers in terms of depth of analysis and evaluation than compared to previous closed book on campus assessments.
+The timed off campus assessment examines your knowledge, subject-specific skills, and cognitive skills across a range of topics included in the module.
+You will have access to notes and wide range of sources and materials meaning the examination is less focused on memory recall and more focused on analysing and evaluating the law, theories and social and political issues covered on the module, and constructing an argument.
+Through this you will demonstrate your research skills and engagement with the literature, which is appropriate to stage 3.
+In addition, these specific skills are more appropriate to this module as this form of assessment enables you to engage in depth and detail with the law, gender theories and social issues, not limited to one area of the module, demonstrating both broad and deep learning of complex theories and legal and social problems.

 Reading Lists